Tips & Tricks

 Certified B Corp

-This certification may be the best comprehensive business sustainability certification.
+is the best overall business certification.
 It is a “designation that a business is meeting high standards of verified performance, accountability, and transparency on factors from employee benefits and charitable giving to supply chain practices and input materials.”

 This certification promises that a labeled item meets rigorous standards that protects both the livelihoods of those involved in its production as well as the environment.